 where startWAGE is the average wage level of the youngest age group, and maxWAGEindex is the index of the age group whose average wage is highest, maxWAGE.
-For example, if the age-wage profile is "10, 20, 30, 40, 35, 32," then startWAGE = 10, maxWAGE = 40, maxWAGEindex = 4, and then SLOPE = 10.
+For example, if the age-wage profileis "10, 20, 30, 40, 35, 32," then startWAGE = 10, maxWAGE = 40, maxWAGEindex = 4, and then SLOPE = 10.
 When comparing the values of several slopes using this definition, it is important to use the same argmaxWAGE for all slopes compared.
 I calculated all slopes with the minimum argmaxWAGE among the argmaxWAGEs of all the wage profiles considered.
-These definitions are consistent with preceding literature, for example, Mincer (1974), Becker (1993), and Koike(1995).
+These definitions are consistent for preceding literature, for example Mincer (1974), Hashimoto and Raisian (1985), Mincer and Higuchi (1988), and Koike(1995).